medeiros/medeiros.github.io/_posts/2020-10-09-Kafka-Core-Concepts.md

 The number of partitions in a topic is important for performance.
 With only one partition, you cannot use multiple threads to read the data - if you do, you'll read repetitions.
-But if you split your 10,000 messages in three partitions, for instance, then you could read data in paralellel (in three threads), and this will improve your throughput.
+But if you split your 10,000 messages in three partitions, for instance, then you could read data in parallel (in three threads), and this will improve your throughput.

 This approach *(performance enhancement when reading data "splitted" in